IK-AVI/doctest/README.md

 directly accessible and configurable at the palm of your hand.
 Use the _BeoLiving App_ in your phone to easily control your _Bang & Olufsen_ products alongside the most popular Home Automation brands.

+The main out-of-the-box features of the _BeoLiving Intelligence_ controller are:

++ Control _Bang & Olufsen_ (NetworkLink type) products through your smart device.
++ Control of the products from outside your house.
++ Voice control of the products using Alexa.
++ Support with IFTTT.
++ Creation of routines that automates the control of several products.

 The _BeoLiving Intelligence_ controller is upgradable to a full professional smart home solution through a one-time paid firmware upgrade (
 _BeoLiving Intelligence PRO_).
 With this optional upgrade, _BeoLiving Intelligence_ transforms into a controller for all world market brands of dedicated home automation systems.
 Even if you don’t own any _Bang & Olufsen_ products, your unique home automation and audio/video ecosystem will be accessible as one entity through the expertly crafted _BeoLiving App_.

-Some of the main features of the _BeoLiving Intelligence_ controller are:

-+ Control _Bang & Olufsen_ (NetworkLink type) products through your smart device.
-+ Control products from some of the most popular Home Automation brands through your smart device (_PRO_).
-+ Control of the products from outside your house.
-+ Voice control of the products using Alexa.
-+ Creation of routines that automates the control of several products.

-and more…

 ## Start now!